-Proprietary product developed and manufactured by Cerbe Inc., Canada, 714X is used to prevent and treat cancer, AIDS, lupus, fibromyalgia, and chronic fatigue syndrome.
+A proprietary product developed in the 1960s, 714X is used to prevent and treat cancer, AIDS, lupus, fibromyalgia, and chronic fatigue syndrome.
 It is promoted as a sterile, isotonic formulation that contains nitrates (~5%), ammonium (~1.4%), and camphor (0.01%) (1).
-It is not legal in the United States and is available only in Canada under the Compassionate Use Program (2).
+It is illegal in the United States and is available only in Canada under the Compassionate Use Program (2).